-We recently ran a two month campaign for a client that produced six senior doctors to interview, of which two where hired as clinical heads of department.
+We recently ran a two-month campaign for a client that produced six senior doctors to interview, of which two were hired as clinical heads of department.
 Our client had failed to attract a single viable applicant in the preceding six months via their own advertising.
 This was a hospital that was considered 'unsellable' by many and the service had been manned entirely with locums for almost a year at significant cost.

 How come the difference?
 This is not to say that the hospital did not know how to recruit.
 Yes, they were constrained by policy, budget, manpower, etc. but they were also hamstrung by three other key factors that they could not change except through outsourcing.

 They could not go to market without revealing their identity.
 The location, rather unjustly, had a poor reputation which immediately ruled out many applicants who would simply not apply based on their preconceptions.
 As a third-party provider, we advertised under our own brand without revealing the location until the candidate called in, at which point their prejudices could be challenged with facts.